conservation-technology-group/FLAIR/README.md

 $ python3 flair.py --config config.yaml
 ```

-Masks are saved as polygon coordinates.
+Masks in each frame are saved as polygon coordinates in a .npy file.

 ---